ubirch/ubirch-maven-template/TEMPLATE.md

 2. create a sister module for common code (i.e. libraries)
 3. keep dependencies in check, remove unused dependencies

+More complex examples are used in the [niomon project](https://github.com/ubirch/niomon) for a multi module project and in the [ubirch-protocol-java](https://github.com/ubirch/niomon) for simple java based single module project.

 ## Building and CI

 Locally the project is built using the `mvn` command: